exoscale/terraform-provider-exoscale/docs/resources/template.md

 - `maintainer` (String) ❗ The template maintainer.
 - `size` (Number) ❗ The template size in GB.
 Defaults to the size of the downloaded image.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
+- `url` (String) ❗ The URL to download the template image (qcow2/raw disk image) from.
+Required when registering a new template.
+The API only uses this once and never returns it afterwards, so on `terraform import` it is left unset — omit it from your configuration after importing to avoid a one-time forced replacement.
 - `version` (String) ❗ The template version.

 ### Read-Only